Supporting young carers

 “This provides VITAL support for our children who would struggle without The Carers’ Centre.
 They find their role extremely tiring and find it hard to make friends at school because of this.
 The young carers activities and wellbeing sessions provide support that the children cannot access anywhere else.
 It is a lifeline for them.
 Without it, they would be severely isolated and could develop significant mental health problems themselves.”

 Young carers often go unnoticed until their caring role starts to significantly affect their education.
 Spring 2023 was the first time the school census required schools to report the number of young carers among their students.
-Bath and North East Somerset schools identified 1361 young carers, compared to 859 known to The Carers' Centre.
+We currently support more than 1,000 across Bath and North East Somerset.

 This year we focussed on giving young carers a voice and raising awareness in schools, in addition to providing three family events, 51 activities and 80 wellbeing support groups